shintoio/shintoio.github.io/_posts/2016-22-09-introducing-materasu-continuously-deployed-big-data-pipelines.markdown

 We also had to tackle the gaps in the tools which exist in the big data ecosystem, specifically we were missing tools for:

- - Packaging and deploying complex pipelines.ckaging and deploying complex pipelines.
+ - Packaging and deploying complex pipelines.
  - Testing the integration points between different components in our pipelines.
  - Configuration management tools that can be easily integrated with our environments.
  - Simple integration with CI tools such as Jenkins, etc.